-A little over a month after the half-mile high tower opened in Dubai (and exactly a month since a pair went base-jumping from the top) the Burj Khalifa is closed for business--at least temporarily.
+A little over a month after the half-mile high tower opened in Dubai (and exactly a month since a pair went base-jumping from the top) the Burj Khalifa is closed for business–at least temporarily.
 The owners of the world’s tallest structure, Emaar Properties, released a statement claiming “unexpected high

-Only the observation deck had been operational so far--a ride to the top cost $27.
+Only the observation deck had been operational so far–a ride to the top cost $27.
 Question is, how long before debilitating problems for the Burj make it an inescapable symbol of an over-inflated development.
 The tower’s 12,000 residential and office tenants, due to start moving in this month, were to represent a new hope for the slumping Dubai economy.
 But they, presumably, aren’t too keen on taking the stairs.